3. Pop(Corn): Hashel Al Lamki

 They [the cities] all come at different times with different interests and interpretations.
 Cairo to me was just a dream.
 I grew up in Al Ain, most of my education was in public schools with Egyptian teachers, and you go home and it's Egyptian media, Egyptian films, and Egyptian music.
 Everything was just Egyptian to me for a very long time.

 After I came back from New York, I met Mohamed Mazrouei, who’s a half-Emirati, half-Egyptian based in Cairo and that became my introduction to Egypt.
-Egypt is to me, until today, an important experience in the sense of understanding the possibilities and having access to craftsmanship and materialities.
+Egypt has been to me, until today, an important experience in the sense of understanding the possibilities and having access to craftsmanship and materialities.
 There's just so much in Cairo.
 The other day I was asked, “what is your first destination after the quarantine?” — definitely Cairo.

 Identity is something that you can stretch and pull in so many directions.
 Why do you want to claim one thing?
 Why would you want to limit it to one thing?